felipejsborges/BeTheHero/README.md

 ### Edit Organization Information
 [Back to sumary](#sumary)

 One more feature that I created: a new page where the organization can update its information.
-Like at register page, it has a list with states and cities of Brazil and it's not possible to set a name, email or whatsapp of another registered organization.
+Like at register page, it has a list of the states and cities of Brazil and it's not possible to set a name, email or whatsapp of another registered organization.

 ![Updating Organization](/.github/updating-organization.gif)